ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 After a cell has been changed with default editing (i.e. not your own custom cell renderer) the `cellValueChanged` event is fired.
 You can listen for this event in the normal way, or additionally you can add a `onCellValueChanged()` callback to the `colDef`.
 This is used if your application needs to do something after a value has been changed.

+<api-documentation source='grid-events/events.json' section='editing' names='["cellValueChanged"]' config='{"overrideBottomMargin":"0rem"}'></api-documentation>
+<api-documentation source='column-properties/properties.json' section='events' names='["onCellValueChanged"]'></api-documentation>

 The `cellValueChanged` event contains the same parameters as the `ValueSetter` with one difference: the `newValue`.
 If `field` is in the column definition, the `newValue` contains the value in the data after the edit.
 So for example, if the `onCellValueChanged` converts the provided string value into a number, then `newValue` for `ValueSetter` will have the string, and `newValue` for `onCellValueChanged` will have the number.

 ## Editing API

 The grid has the following API methods for editing:

-- `startEditingCell(params)`: Starts editing the provided cell.
-If another cell is editing, the editing will be stopped in that other cell.
-Parameters are as follows:
-    - `rowIndex`: The row index of the row to start editing.
-    - `colKey`: The column key of the column to start editing.
-    - `rowPinned`: Set to `'top'` or `'bottom'` to started editing a pinned row.
-    - `keyPress, charPress`: The `keyPress` and `charPress` that are passed to the cell editor.
-- `stopEditing(cancel)`: If the grid is editing then editing is stopped.
-Passing `cancel=true` will keep the cell's original value and passing `cancel=false` will take the latest value from the cell editor.
+<api-documentation source='grid-api/api.json' section='editing' names='["startEditingCell", "stopEditing", "getEditingCells"]'></api-documentation>

-- `getEditingCells()`: If the grid is editing, returns back details of the editing cell(s).
+If the grid is editing, `getEditingCells()` returns back details of the editing cell(s).
 The result is an array of objects.
 If only one cell is editing (the default) then the array will have one entry.
 If multiple cells are editing (e.g. [Full Row Edit](#full-row-editing)) then the array contains all editing cells.

 Below is a code example of using the editing API methods.